Does Buffer have an API?

 Notes:

-- The API Key is user-based, not organization-based.
+- The API Key is user-based, not organization-based, and can only be generated by organization owners at this time.

 In this article: